 Owner Proposal Selection Procedures, 24 CFR § 983.51.
 Projects are selected in accordance with program requirements detailed in this Notice.
 HUD is waiving 24 CFR § 983.51.
 With respect to site selection standards, HUD requires compliance with the site selection standards as set forth in this Notice.

 Adding contract units.
-24 CFR 983.207(b) does not apply.
+24 CFR § 983.207(b) does not apply.
 A PHA may only add units to the converted project as described in Section 3.4D.

 Limitation on Screening of Residents upon conversion.
 At conversion, current households are new admissions into the PBV program.
 However, as a condition of participation in the Demonstration, PHAs may screen households only for the mandatory screening requirements established by statute and may not apply any other discretionary screening requirements.
 PHAs must amend their Administrative Plan to implement this alternative requirement.

 Initial Rents.
-Initial rents for PBV contracts are determined by the PHA, in accordance with 24 CFR 983 Subpart G. Such rents generally cannot exceed the lowest of: (i) an amount determined by the PHA, not to exceed 110 percent of the applicable fair market rent (or any exception payment standard approved by the Secretary) for the unit bedroom size minus any utility allowance; (ii) the reasonable rent; or (iii) the rent requested by the owner.
-(See 24 CFR 983.301 for program requirements on establishing initial rents).
+Initial rents for PBV contracts are determined by the PHA, in accordance with 24 CFR Part 983 Subpart G. Such rents generally cannot exceed the lowest of: (i) an amount determined by the PHA, not to exceed 110 percent of the applicable fair market rent (or any exception payment standard approved by the Secretary) for the unit bedroom size minus any utility allowance; (ii) the reasonable rent; or (iii) the rent requested by the owner.
+(See 24 CFR § 983.301 for program requirements on establishing initial rents).

 Re-Determined Rents.
-The rent to owner will be redetermined in accordance with 24 CFR 983.302.
-The rent to owner may be redetermined at the owner's request for a rent increase at the annual anniversary date of the HAP contract.
-The rent to owner is also redetermined at such time when there is a five percent or greater decrease in the published FMR.
-Re-determined rents may result in a downward adjustment in certain circumstances, however, PHAs may elect in the HAP contract to establish the initial contract rent as the rent floor as described in 24 CFR 983.30(c)(2).
+The rent to owner will be redetermined in accordance with 24 CFR § 983.302.

 Decoupled Projects and PBV Rents.
 Many owners who pursue a RAD Second Component conversion also prepay and decouple their underlying 236 mortgage in conjunction with their RAD Second Component conversion.
 To facilitate a prepayment of their 236 mortgage, owners obtain new financing to pay off their 236 mortgage and to rehabilitate the project.
 The increased debt service often necessitates an increase in the 236 rents at the project, which are determined by a budget-based calculation.
 Section 219(b) of the 1999 Appropriations Act (the Wellstone Amendment) prohibits rent increases on a prepaid 236 mortgage for 60 days following prepayment.

-24 CFR 983.304(c) prohibits the PBV contract rent from exceeding the 236 basic rent at the project in decoupled projects.
+24 CFR § 983.304(c) prohibits the PBV contract rent from exceeding the 236 basic rent at the project in decoupled projects.
 This causes an inherent conflict when owners convert to a PBV contract in a RAD Second Component conversion.
 Owners are expected to execute their PBV HAP at the time of the triggering event, but at the time of the triggering event basic rents cannot yet be increased.